zarigata/PoorCraft/docs/MODDING_GUIDE.md

 **Mod not loading?**
 - Check mod.json syntax (use JSON validator)
-- Verify main module path matches directory structure
+- Verify `"main": "main.lua"` in mod.json
 - Check console for error messages
+- Ensure mod.lua returns the mod table

 **Events not firing?**
-- Ensure event decorator is used correctly
+- Ensure `api.register_event()` is called in `mod.init()`
-- Check if mod is enabled in mod.json
+- Check if mod is enabled in mod.json (`"enabled": true`)
-- Verify init() function is called
+- Verify event names are correct (lowercase, underscore-separated)

-**Import errors?**
+**Lua syntax errors?**
-- Ensure py4j is installed: `pip install py4j==0.10.9.7`
-- Check Python version (3.8+ required)
+- Check for missing `end` statements
+- Verify string concatenation uses `..` not `+`
+- Use `local` for variables to avoid global scope pollution
+- Remember Lua arrays start at index 1, not 0

+**API not working?**
+- Ensure you're calling `api.function_name()` not `function_name()`
+- Check the API_REFERENCE.md for correct function signatures
-- Verify poorcraft package is in python/ directory
+- Verify the API function exists in your PoorCraft version

 **Need help?**
-- Check console logs for error messages
+- Check console logs for Lua error messages
 - Read the API reference documentation
-- Study the official mod examples
+- Study the official mod examples in `gamedata/mods/`